Aging & Connecting in Neighbourhoods

 - A narrative-style interview, where the participant told the story of themselves in their neighbourhoods, now and over time.

 - A go-along interview, when participants walked with the Research Assistant to a local destination.

 - Wearing a GPS tracking device and filling out an activity diary for 4 days.
-The following two images are examples of a participant tracked using GPS tracking device.
-Click on images to open larger versions on new tab.

 - An interview based on the activity diaries and maps that displayed the GPS data.